 After our rafting trip we'd driven to Boulder to spend the night and to see Ashley.
 Her grandfather was in town for a high school reunion and we were lucky enough to get a room in the same hotel as them.
 Sadly her brother wouldn't allow us to have much time with her.
 He said that since they were on a 'family' vacation she needed to go sit in the room with him and watch him play video games.
 Sigh....
 We treasured the two hours we had though.
-After a quick breakfast, pictures of the awesome view,and teary goodbyes, we headed down the highway to my part of the state.
+After a quick breakfast, pictures of the awesome view,

 Growing up with parents that both worked, and then divorced the summer before 5th grade, I spent my summers living with my grandparents.
 My Dad's parents lived in the NW part of Oklahoma and my Mom's parents lived in the Woodland Park/Divide area outside Colorado Springs.
 While living with them in the cute RV park they started volunteering at a Nazarene campground a few miles up the mountain.
 Grandpa being a carpenter was exactly what the camp director needed!
 A year or two later and they were living at the campground.